-Consider Alternative Business Funding Options
+1. Consider Alternative Business Funding Options

 can be a viable option if you accept frequent credit card payments.
 With a cash advance, you will sell a portion of your future credit card earnings in exchange for immediate funds.
-Typically, your credit score isn’t as important in the application process, making cash advances a good fit for businesses with poor credit.
+Typically, your credit history isn’t as important in the application process, making cash advances a good fit for businesses with poor credit

-Apply for SBA Loans
+2. Apply for SBA Loans

 (SBA) loans.
-With this financing, the SBA will guarantee a certain portion of the loan, thus making it lower risk for lenders.
-Although the businesses that the SBA works with must have exhausted traditional options, the SBA still requires businesses to have credit scores of around 650 or higher.
+With this financing, the SBA will guarantee a certain portion of the loan, thus making it a lower risk for lenders.
+Although the businesses that the SBA works with must have exhausted traditional options (like bank loans), the SBA still requires businesses to have credit scores of around 650 or higher.

 , and businesses with low credit scores should determine if they qualify for these programs.

-Ask Family and Friends for Help
+3. Ask Family and Friends for Help

 Even though this might seem like a simple, safe option, we still suggest putting everything in writing.
 Having a signed and notarized contract will protect both parties.

 .
-Although having business financing is important, you should ensure that your relationships can withstand this added dynamic before asking for a loan.
+Although having business financing is important, you should ensure that your relationships can withstand this added dynamic before asking for a loan amount.

-Create a Crowdfunding Campaign
+4. Create a Crowdfunding Campaign

 , you’ll need to set up a profile, explain your business ambitions, and share the campaign so that you can reach potential investors.
 Often, you will offer a product or service in exchange for donations.